Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

 Over/under insights

-- Opponents of the two teams averaged a combined 3.7 more points per game last season (55.7) than this matchup's over/under of 52 points.
+- The Cowboys and the Eagles saw their opponents average a combined 4.2 more points per game last season than the over/under of 51.5 set for this matchup.

-- The average point total in Cowboys games last year was 3.1 less points than the over/under of 52 in this matchup.
+- The average point total for Cowboys games last year was 2.6 less points than the total of 51.5 in this matchup.

-- The average over/under in Eagles games in 2020 was 6.1 less points than the point total of 52 in this outing.
+- The average over/under in Eagles games in 2020 was 5.6 less points than the point total of 51.5 for this outing.

 Cowboys stats and trends

-- The Cowboys did not cover the spread when favored by 4 points or more last season (in one opportunity).
+- The Cowboys were favored by 3 points or more five times last season, and covered the spread in one of those games.

-- Last season, nine of Dallas' games went over the point total.
+- A total of nine of Dallas' games last season hit the over.

-- When Dallas scored over 26.1 points last year, it was 4-4 against the spread and 6-2 overall.
+- Dallas was 4-4 against the spread and 6-2 overall last season when the team notched more than 26.1 points.

-- In games that Dallas totaled over 363.1 yards last season, the team was 3-6 against the spread and 4-5 overall.
+- In games that Dallas picked up more than 363.1 yards last season, the team was 3-6 against the spread and 4-5 overall.

-- The Cowboys turned the ball over 26 times last season, seven more turnovers than the Eagles forced (19).
+- The Cowboys turned the ball over 26 times last year, seven more turnovers than the Eagles forced (19).

 - Click over to SISportsbook and get the latest odds on this matchup.